enku/larry-rgb/README.rst

     # Maximum number of colors to get from the input image
     max_palette_size = 10

-    # Measure of processing used to get the best palette colors.
-1 is the
-    # best/slowest.
-Higher numbers are faster but less accurate
-    quality = 10

     # Time (in seconds) between color changes when fading
     interval = 0.05